 1. The Term of the Lease

-Generally, a business Lease is granted for a “fixed term” starting and ending on fixed dates.
-It is not uncommon to have shorter term Leases of 5 years or less.
-You may want a shorter term Lease if you are just dipping your toe into the market, or consider a longer term Lease if you are spending on a fit-out and want to spread the cost over a longer period.
+Generally, a business Lease is granted for a “fixed-term” starting and ending on fixed dates.
+It is not uncommon to have shorter-term Leases of 5 years or less.
+You may want a shorter-term Lease if you are just dipping your toe into the market, or consider a longer-term Lease if you are spending on fit-out and want to spread the cost over a longer period.

-Ideally, you want to have a Lease which is protected by the Landlord and Tenant Act 1954 so that you have a statutory right to renew the Lease at the end of the term.
+Ideally, you want to have Commerical Leases which is protected by the Landlord and Tenant Act 1954 so that you have a statutory right to renew the Lease at the end of the term.